 Some Pagan groups have organized at the national level, with branches across the United States that connect individuals with groups, provide training for practitioners and clergy, and engage in public relations outreach.
 The Covenant of the Goddess, incorporated in 1975, is organized at the national level and dedicated to training Pagan clergy, with branches in Europe and Australia as well.
 The Covenant of Unitarian Universalist Pagans (CUUPS), begun in 1986, networks Pagans who are affiliated with the Unitarian Universalist Church. Ár nDraíocht Féin (ADF) is a Druid organization incorporated in 1990 to educate Druids in the U.S. and internationally.

 Not all Pagans feel positively about the growth of Pagan infrastructure.
 Those who left other religious traditions are sometimes suspicious, fearing that the institutionalization of their adopted religion will cause it to become like the unsatisfying religious communities of their youth.
 Others feel that Pagan institutions such as temples and schools are necessary, but that they must be structured differently so as to reflect egalitarian, grassroots Pagan values.
-Today, several different Pagan organizations are raising funds to establish permanent Pagan research libraries, as is the case with the New Alexandrian Library in Georgetown and the Adocentyn Research Library in San Francisco.
+Recently, several different Pagan organizations have raised funds to establish permanent Pagan research libraries, as is the case with the New Alexandrian Library in Georgetown and the Adocentyn Research Library in San Francisco, both of which completed construction in the 2010s.
 Pagans can pursue a master of divinity degree at online institutions such as Cherry Hill Seminary, or join Pagan community centers such as the Open Hearth Foundation in Washington, D.C.
 Some Pagan groups are also working to buy land on which permanent temples can be established.

 The question of whether Pagans need paid, professional clergy is ongoing.
 While many value the participatory nature of Paganism and the decision-making power they hold as active volunteers in their communities, entirely volunteer-run organizations are difficult to sustain.
 Many Pagans also want access to professional services from people who share their religion: counselors, hospital and prison chaplains, legal clergy for weddings and funerals, and trained teachers for youth and adult education.
 At the same time, Pagans continue to struggle with the question of whether paid clergy will undermine the egalitarianism of Pagan communities.